securitybunker/databunker/API.md

 This API is used to create new user app record and if the request is successful it returns `{"status":"ok"}`.
 Subminiting several times for the same user and app will overwrite previous value.

+You can send app data as JSON POST or as regular POST parameters.

 ### Example:

 ```